Uncategorized

 Not exactly, because producing software isn’t all programming.

 AI may indeed take over most of the coding work.
 Not may—it surely will.
-In some places, it already has.
-But just as a programmer’s life isn’t mostly coding, the total staff that brings software into the world and keeps it there isn’t mostly programmers.
+In some places, it already has, but just as a programmer’s life isn’t mostly coding, the total staff that brings software into the world and keeps it there isn’t mostly programmers.
 Not by a long shot.
 All kinds of other people are involved, including stakeholders, managers, testers, system administrators, deployment experts, cloud engineers, QA staff, product owners, designers, marketing people, business people, sales teams, building maintenance personnel, receptionists, etc.

 I have not found good numbers on this, but anyone who has been in the industry can see that the people actually checking code into source-control are a minority in a business of any significant size.
-And that brings us to the most consistently disappointing principle in software engineering.
+And that brings us to the most consistently disappointing principle in all of software engineering.

 Amdahl’s Law